Sennheiser SP 30 remains one of the more reliable compact speakerphones out there.

 The SP 30 and the SP30+ are Skype for Business certified and are suitable for UC platforms.
 If you need a Teams certified device, then your choice is the SP 30T model.

 According to Sennheiser themselves, the SP 30 should be able to endure a talk time of up to 18 hours.
-Comparing it with other similar products, this is a spectacular achievement.
+Comparing it with other similar products, for example, Jabra Speak 710, this is a spectacular achievement.
 Most other compact speakerphones endure between 10 and 15 hours.

 Fairly speaking, this particular claim was not properly tested in practice.
 But a company as reputed as Sennheiser would not afford to make empty claims about its products.